cdguarnizo/OptSampWavelet/README.md

 # OptSampWavelet
-Codes to reproduce results from the paper ["Optimal sampling frequency in wavelet-based signal feature extraction using particle swarm optimization"](https://ieeexplore.ieee.org/document/6609670)
+Codes to reproduce results from the paper [Optimal sampling frequency in wavelet-based signal feature extraction using particle swarm optimization](https://ieeexplore.ieee.org/document/6609670).